ARKlab/Artesian.SDK-Python/README.md

-deferCommandExecution (true/false) choose between syncronoys and asyncronous command execution, default is false. deferDataGeneration (true/false) choose between syncronoys and asyncronous precomputed data generation, default is true. keepNulls (true/false) if true then nulls are written in the curve replacing any data present for the instant, default is false. upsertMode (Merge/Replace) for VersionedTimeSeries the merge writes in to the curve replacing existing data for an existing instant, replace writes the payload removing any previous data for the version, default is merge.
+deferCommandExecution (true/false) choose between syncronoys and asyncronous command execution, default is false. deferDataGeneration (true/false) choose between syncronoys and asyncronous precomputed data generation, default is true. keepNulls (true/false) if true then nulls are written in the curve replacing any data present for the instant, default is false. upsertMode (Merge/Replace) for VersionedTimeSeries the merge writes in to the curve replacing existing data for an existing instant, replace writes the payload removing any previous data for the version.
+Leaving Null/None/Empty is equivalent to Merge.

 | DATETIME | EXISTING | PAYLOAD | MERGE | REPALACE |
 |---|---|---|---|---|